 High humidity and storms for the weekend

-TUESDAY (INDEPENDENCE DAY): More clouds than sun to start the day and warm with temperatures rising into the 70s.
-Partly cloudy for the day and very warm with highs in the low to mid 80s.
+WEDNESDAY: A mix of sun and clouds to start the day and warm with temperatures rising into the 70s.
+Partly to mostly cloudy for the afternoon with a few showers and storms.
+Very warm and fairly humid with highs in the mid to upper 80s.
+Staying very warm for the evening as temperatures remain in the 80s to start.
+Partly cloudy and very warm overnight with lows in the upper 60s to around 70.

+THURSDAY: Plenty of sunshine with a few passing clouds to start the day and warm as temperatures will be in the 70s.
+Partly cloudy for the afternoon with scattered showers and storms.
+Very warm with highs in the mid to upper 80s.
+Lows in the upper 60s to around 70 degrees.

 As always, you can get the latest updates by downloading and checking the WHSV Weather App.